RenaeCamp/Garbanzo-digital-collection/pages/about.md

 # About {{ Digital Legume Collection }}

 This surprisingly diverse digital collection site built via metadata and Jekyll.
-It is a collaboration, a "legume medley" of objects from digital curation facilities on the Palouse.
+It is a collaboration, a "legume medley," of objects from digital curation facilities on the Palouse.
 The collection was created as part of the Palouse Digital Scholarship Symposium in 2018.

 ### Technical